gusdecool/gusdecool.github.io/_posts/2024-09-05-I-developed-feedback-app-what-why.md

 **Focus on collecting the feedback, not designing the form.**

 ## Why do I develop FeedbackApp.id?
-Personally, I do it to challenge myself to build a product from scratch.
+Personally, I do it to challenge myself to build a product that I own myself.

 I have been working as a software engineer since 2010, in that span of years, I feel my soft skill side has improved a lot and I did it by